 Answer:

-- Orion is one of the most famous constellations.
+Orion Constellation: Orion is one of the most famous constellations.
 It is also called “The Hunter”.

-- It is clearly visible in the winter sky.
+It is clearly visible in the winter sky.

-- It has a line of three bright stars in the center that form Orion’s Belt.
+It has a line of three bright stars in the center that form Orionβs Belt.

-- Two bright stars in Orion are Betelgeuse (red) and Rigel (blue-white).
+Two bright stars in Orion are Betelgeuse (red) and Rigel (blue-white).

 3. Name the planets of the Solar System.
 List them in the order of their distance from the Sun.
 Also, name the smallest and biggest planet.